mikejsavage/hirveserv/README.md

 On first run it will prompt you to create an admin account and give you a password for it, which you should be able to connect normally with.
 You can then `/chat 1 help` to get a list of commands.

-If you are running a version of hirveserv from before the total rewrite (`data/users.sq3` exists) then you will need to run the latest old version of hirveserv to update the database to its most recent format (commit `df9fad72aa`) then run the supplied `sq3-to-json.lua` to convert it to the new flatfile format.